 A licensed FX institution in Brazil for exporters

 As a licensed FX institution with the approval of Brazil’s President and the Central Bank, moneycorp offer the following benefits:

 The moneycorp Brazil team also help businesses reduce resource costs for managing their business in Brazil.
 As well as facilitating currency transactions, the team can process paperwork and approve trades without any costs or obligations to use the service.
 Funds can be wired directly with the bank and there is an average transfer time of two days.

-As well as great exchange rates and significantly lower fees than banks, currency transfers with moneycorp will not require for all paperwork to be translated into Portuguese, saving time and money.
+As well as great exchange rates and significantly lower fees than banks, overseas payments with moneycorp will not require for all paperwork to be translated into Portuguese, saving time and money.
 For any business looking to take advantage of the opportunity that the Brazilian market presents, moneycorp can provide expert guidance and support which helps organisations mitigate their foreign currency risk and seize the opportunity to expand internationally.